Haru1O1/LiveInputLogger/README.md

-Used for Keystroke Inferring using Vibrations
+Used for Keystroke Inferring using phone sensors